hgcl/clara-le/pages/posts/styling-animated-rainbow-links.md

 dateCreated: "2022-04-15"
 ---

 This new website layout is quite minimalist and mostly plays on typography styles and hierarchy.
-But I wanted to add some _spice_ and what better way than doing it rainbow-style on hyperlinks?[^1]
+I wanted to add some _spice_ to such a simple base—so what better way than doing it rainbow-style on hyperlinks?[^1]

-The general idea is that my hyperlinks are the same color as the body text and are underlined by default.
+The general idea is that my hyperlinks are underlined by default[^2] as they are the same color as the body text.
 When hovered of focused, they are animated with CSS keyframes that seamlessly transition through a list of colors.
-To differentiate between the `focus` and `hover` states, I removed the underline on `focus` and added an outline instead.
+To differentiate the `focus` from `hover` state, I removed the underline and added an `outline` around the link instead[^3].

-As you noticed, I am definitely not a web dev blogger, so I'll just drop my CSS below.
+As you noticed, I am not a very talented web dev blogger, so I'll just drop my CSS below.

 ```
 a {